-The Harford County Department of Emergency Services is a multi-component department.
-The department is comprised of the 9-1-1 Communications and Dispatch Center, the Office of Emergency Management, the Hazardous Materials Response Team (HAZMAT) and the Technical Rescue Team (TRT).
-All four branches have both regular day-to-day functions as well as emergency response functions during and after an emergency or disaster.
+The Harford County Department of Emergency Services is a multi-component department comprised of the 9-1-1 Communications and Dispatch Center, the Office of Emergency Management, the Hazardous Materials Response Team (HAZMAT) and the Technical Rescue Team (TRT).
+All four branches have regular, day-to-day functions as well as emergency response functions during and after an emergency or disaster.
 The department is the EMS operational authority and home to the county’s career-based emergency medical services.

 Emergency Operations Center (EOC)

-Emergency preparedness is the responsibility of every citizen.
-Therefore, the Harford County Department of Emergency Services endeavors to educate and inform the public on how to be properly prepared for all types of emergencies and potential disasters that could befall Harford County.
+Emergency preparedness is the responsibility of every citizen, and the Harford County Department of Emergency Services endeavors to educate and inform the public on how to be properly prepared for all types of emergencies and disasters possible in Harford County.

-Hurricane Season runs June 1st through November 30th in the Atlantic and Gulf of Mexico.
+Hurricane season runs June 1 through November 30 in the Atlantic Ocean and Gulf of Mexico.
 The National Hurricane Center is Harford's primary source for tropical cyclone news and information.
 Please check out their website, which provides current forecasts, radar and satellite links, storm tracking tools, and tips regarding preparation.